Cultural Insights Blog

 After discussing verbal and nonverbal communication behaviour across cultures more generally, some key communication issues that existed within the team were discussed.
 The Australian manager raised the video meetings as being a key area of concern.
 He believed that the meetings should be short and highly interactive, but found that in most instances, their Chinese, Japanese and Korean colleagues did not participate in the discussion, did not respond to open questions and only managed to make some vague remarks when they were really pushed to do so.
 The Australian manager complained that the meetings were taking too long as it took a long time to get people to speak up.
 Another Australian staff confessed: “The silences that people create are nerve racking and irritate me.
 I have better things to do than being stuck in a video meeting for two hours, instead of the scheduled one hour”.

-During the initial discussion of this predominantly Australian issue most of the staff from China, Japan and South Korea smiled politely but continued to remain silent.
+During the initial discussion of this seemingly Australian issue most of the staff from China, Japan and South Korea smiled politely and continued to remain silent.
 It was only later, during a small breakout group exercise, that some of them explained that they actually found it quite annoying that they often had to listen to all these Australian individual opinions that did not differ all that much.

 To attempt to understand what is going on the Australian managers indicated that they use verbal communication such as asking direct questions, requesting explanations and using confrontations to break through silences.

-With improved awareness and understanding, the team was ready to put in place a workable structure for their conference calls and design appropriate communication practices that would be more suitable to and comfortable for all cultures participating in future calls.
+With improved awareness and understanding, the team was ready to put in place a workable structure for their video meetings and design appropriate communication practices that would be more suitable to and comfortable for all cultures participating in future video meetings.